Reset Password

 Arona features a lively promenade and shopping streets.
 Take a 10-minute ferry to the opposite bank to visit Angera and the historic Castle La Rocca.

-Stresa and Borromean Islands featuring Isola Bella baroque palace and gardens on Lake Maggiore
+Stresa and Borromean Islands with Isola Bella baroque palace on Lake Maggiore — Northitaly Villas

 Stresa & The Islands

 The most famous village on the lake.
-Visit the stunning Borromeo Islands (Isola Bella, Pescatori, Madre) or take the cableway to Mottarone for spectacular views.
+Visit the stunning Borromean Islands (Isola Bella, Pescatori, Madre) or take the cableway to Mottarone for spectacular views.

-Verbania Pallanza waterfront with Villa Taranto botanical gardens on Lake Maggiore
+Verbania Pallanza waterfront with Villa Taranto botanical gardens — Northitaly Villas Lake Maggiore

 Verbania